integreat-io/integreat/README.md

 When no match properties are set, the endpoint will match any actions, as long as no other endpoints match.

-Finally, if an action specifies the endpoint id with the `endpointId` payload property, this overrides all else, and the endpoint with the id is used regardless of how the match object would apply.
+Finally, if an action specifies the endpoint id with the `endpoint` [payload property](#payload-properties), this overrides all else, and the endpoint with the id is used regardless of how the match object would apply.

 Example service definition with endpoint match object: